tier4/caret_doc/docs/configuration/intra_node_data_path.md

 ### Manipulating the object

-CARET serves Python-based APIs to define intra-node data path.
+CARET serves Python API to define intra-node data path.
-The following commands enable `Architecture file editing` done in the previous section to be implemented by python commands.
+The following commands enable `Architecture file editing` done in the previous section to be implemented by Python commands.

 All of the following code snippets can be executed after the `Architecture('type', 'file_path')` method loads an architecture object.
 The architecture object whose sub-objects are renamed is saved to a file as explained in [the previous page](./load_and_save.md#save).